webrcade/webrcade-docs/docs/editor/workspace/categoriestab.md

 ## Categories Table

-The "Categories Table" contains the categories associated with the current feed.
+The "Categories Table" contains the categories associated with the active feed.

 The [Table Toolbar](#table-toolbar) consists of the various category-based actions that can be performed on the categories table.
 The [Table Columns](#table-columns) section describes the columns that comprise the categories table.